COUNTIF Excel Multiple Criteria – Formula Syntax & Example

 Example of how to COUNTIF in Excel for multiple criteria

-To demonstrate an example of Excel COUNTIF multiple criteria, let’s use the query we imported from BigQuery to Excel using Coupler.io, a solution for automatic data transfer from different apps and sources to Excel.
+To demonstrate an example of Excel COUNTIF multiple criteria, let’s use the query we imported from BigQuery.
+We’ve blogged about how to connect BigQuery to Excel using Coupler.io, a solution for automatic data transfer from different apps and sources to Excel.

 Excel COUNTIF multiple criteria – same column

 Let’s count the number of values under the following criteria:

 The formula using COUNTIF function in Excel with multiple criteria will look like this:

 Note: If you use Excel Desktop, make sure to select as many cells as the number of criteria in your COUNTIF formula and press Ctrl+Shift+Enter.
 Otherwise, the formula will only return the result for the first specified criterion.